 equidistant between Boston and New York, New London is a historic port city with a rich Native American and maritime tradition owing to its location on the Thames River and Long Island Sound.
-Before the arrival of European settlers, it was known as Nameaug, the home of the Mashantucket Pequot, the Eastern Pequot, Mohegan, and other indigenous tribal nations who continue to make their home in the region.
+Before the arrival of European settlers, it was known as Nameaug, the home of the Mashantucket Pequot, the Eastern Pequot, Mohegan, and other indigenous tribal nations.
 In the 19th century, the city was a major trade and whaling center and the boyhood home of the great American playwright Eugene O'Neill.
 In the 20th century, it became the home of Connecticut College, the U.S. Coast Guard Academy, and Mitchell College.
-The City of New London was recently recognized for its New London Black Heritage Trail, and has been designated a "site of memory" on the slave route project of the United Nations Educational Scientific and Cultural Organization.